BrandConstantin/SpringBoot3-Spring6/README.md

 ## Spring Boot REST
 ### API Design
 1. REST client should be able to get a list of employee, get a single employee, add a new employee, update or delete
-2. Indentify the entitys using noun
+2. Identify the entities using noun
-3. Use HTTP methods to assing action on resource (GET, POST, PUT, DELETE)
+3. Use HTTP methods to assign action on resource (GET, POST, PUT, DELETE)
 ![Real Time Project](https://github.com/BrandConstantin/SpringBoot3-Spring6/blob/main/images/real-time-project.png "Real Time Project")
-* Don't use the anti-patters, is a bad practice, for endpoints like: /api/addEmployee, /api/deleteEmployee etc
+* Don't use the anti-patterns, is a bad practice, for endpoints like: /api/addEmployee, /api/deleteEmployee etc
 * @Service, like @Repository and @RestController, is an annotation that provide Spring
 #### Dev process for GET:
-* Inport from Spring Initializr: Spring Web, Spring Data JPA, Spring Boot Dev Tools, MySQL Driver
+* Import from Spring Initializr: Spring Web, Spring Data JPA, Spring Boot DevTools, MySQL Driver
 * JPA DAO: create the interface DAO and the implementation
 ```
 @Repository